The $7,700 GST Question: Are You Using the Wrong Vehicle Finance Structure?

 Dave’s story is not unique.
 Many business owners are offered standard finance structures without a thorough assessment of how it interacts with their specific business circumstances, particularly their GST reporting method.

-By asking that one question and structuring the deal as a Chattel Mortgage, we put
+By asking that one question and structuring the deal as a Chattel Mortgage, we put $7,727 back into Dave’s hands in his very next BAS.
+He could then use that money to:

 Reduce his new loan principal, lowering his repayments.